Transition: Nextier discourse recommends wealth creation to tackle corruption – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-As a governance tactic to combat corruption and reroute Nigeria’s development trajectory, the incoming administration of Bola Tinubu has been advised to heavily emphasise economic growth, addressing income levels, and making people wealthier.
+As a governance tactic to combat corruption and reroute Nigeria’s development trajectory, the incoming administration of President-elect, Bola Tinubu, has been advised to emphasise economic growth, addressing income levels, and making people wealthier.

-The advice was given at the weekend in Abuja during Nextier’s most recent edition of its Development Discourse hosted by Patrick Okigbo III, founding partner of Nextier, a public policy firm; and Dr. Portia Roelofs, a lecturer at the Kings College, London United Kingdom (UK) and the author of “Good governance in Nigeria: Rethinking Accountability and Transparency in the Twenty-First Century.”
+The advice was given, at the weekend in Abuja, during Nextier’s recent edition of its development discourse hosted by Patrick Okigbo III, founding partner of Nextier, a public policy firm; and Portia Roelofs, a lecturer at the Kings College, London United Kingdom (UK) and the author of ‘Good Governance in Nigeria: Rethinking Accountability and Transparency in the 21 century’.

 Since a new administration is expected to take office on May 29 for another four years, the main topic of discussion at the event was how Nigeria may rethink the concept of good governance.

 “The incoming administration will face the unenviable task of redirecting Nigeria’s economic direction to inclusive growth and development.
-If this must be achieved, accountability and transparency in governance must be on the boat to the scriptural “promised land”, it was noted.
+If this must be achieved, accountability and transparency in governance must be on the boat to the scriptural promised land.”

 “Nigeria can look beyond corruption to drive transformation.
 Present-day China and the United States in the 1800s were corrupt.
 Attention shifted to focusing on economic growth, addressing income levels, and making people wealthier; afterward, corruption dropped as people became less dependent on the state.

-“State accountability institutions like Independent National Electoral Commission (INEC) and anti-graft agencies like Economic and Financial Crimes Commission (EFCC) and Independent Corrupt Practices and Miscellaneous Offences Commission (ICPC) must live up to their mandate and enforce accountability and transparency in government.
-They must hold more powerful actors accountable”, the session recommended.
+“State accountability institutions like Independent National Electoral Commission and anti-graft agencies like Economic and Financial Crimes Commission as well as Independent Corrupt Practices and Miscellaneous Offences Commission must live up to their mandate and enforce accountability and transparency in government.
+They must hold more powerful actors accountable,” the session recommended.

 Roelofs also recalled that her book focused on the debate that the ‘Lagos Model’ provoked in the media, the politicians, and the people, and that if manifestos must manifest, it must be on the premise of accountability to the people and transparency in governance.

-She explained that “the Lagos model attracted foreign donors like the World Bank, USAID, and DFID as a pre-market approach after the Structural Adjustment Programme (SAP).
+She explained that “the Lagos model attracted foreign donors like the World Bank, USAID, and DFID as a pre-market approach after the Structural Adjustment Programme.
 It was seen as a local initiative to what the international institutions have struggled to do for many years.

-“Nigeria needs social indicator data to ascertain if her leaders are more honest, sincere, and performing.
+“Nigeria needs social indicator data to ascertain if its leaders are more honest, sincere, and performing.
 Leaders must be accessible, responsive, and listen to the people’s yearnings.”

 “The route to democracy in Nigeria is a rejuvenation of the party system.
 Politics must not divorce from social relations.
 We must accept the role of social relations and politics.